markovicanja/Virtual-Piano-Game/README.md

 # Virtual_Piano_Game
- - Played using the keyboard and mouse.
+ - Played using the keyboard and mouse
+ - Enables recording
- - Enables recording and exporting in .midi and .txt formats.
+ - Exporting in .midi format